Dentistry / Stomatology

 Orthodontic treatments include both fixed and removable devices:

-- Braces - a fixed device that consists of a band, wires and/or brackets.
-Bands are fixed around the teeth, brackets are bonded to the front of the tooth and wires are attached to the bands and passed through the brackets.
-The arch get tightened, the teeth are pressured and moved them to their proper position;
+- Braces - a fixed device that consists of a band, wires, and/or brackets.
+Bands are fixed around the teeth, brackets are bonded to the front of the tooth, and wires are attached to the bands and passed through the brackets.
+The arch gets tightened, the teeth are pressured and moved to their proper position;

 - Aligners - removable tight-fixed retainers that don’t include wires around the teeth.
-The aligners could be invisible and is a more esthetic option of correcting the positioning of the teeth.
+The aligners could be invisible and is a more esthetic option for correcting the positioning of the teeth.